Most Dachshunds, often called wiener dogs, have been afflicted by wet belly syndrome at one time or another.

 Some Dachshunds outgrow it, or learn to live a full life despite of it, but some never recover.

-It can be a debilitating condition – causing them to not be able to walk – that can interfere with the enjoyment of their life and affect their long-term fitness.
+Wet belly syndrome can be a debilitating condition that can interfere with the enjoyment of their life and affect their long-term fitness.

-However, if your wiener dog exhibits these 7 signs together, it is likely that your dog has Wet Belly Syndrome.
+However, if your wiener dog exhibits several, or all, of these 10 signs, it is likely that your dog has Wet Belly Syndrome.

 - Walking at half speed….at best